GateNLP/gateplugin-LearningFramework/UsingNeuralNetworks.md

 * Install Keras version 2.1 or newer.
 This will automatically also install a number of additional packages, including Tensorflow and Tensorboard
 * For GPU support under Keras: TO BE DONE!!!

+## Overview

+Support for neural networks through the Pytorch and Keras wrappers follows the same basic design and is based on the same representation of training data through an out-of-memory file that contains one JSON representation of an instance or sequence per line.

+When a PR for training classification or chunking is used in GATE with the Pytorch or Keras wrapper,
+* each document is processed and the feature specification is used to extract the necessary features
+* the features and the target for the instance are written as a new line to a data file in JSON format.
+  This file is located in the `dataDirectory` and has the name `crvd.data.json`
+* If the PR is used with [GCP](https://github.com/GateNLP/gcp), documents are processed and features extracted in parallel
+* Unlike with all other algorithms (the ones having names that end in `_MR`), the corpus is not kept in memory and can thus be larger than the available memory would allow
+* Once all documents have been processed, a "metafile" is created.
+This file contains statistics about the features used (e.g. for a feature that contains the strings of tokens, the number of different strings, frequency of each string etc are written to the file).
+The metafile contains all information in JSON format and is stored in the `dataDirectory` with the name `crvd.meta.json`
+* Additional files are created in the `dataDirectory` for use by the LearningFramework at application time
+* A directory is created inside the `dataDirectory` that contains the necessary python software for the wrapper:
+  * for the PytorchWrapper, a directory `FileJsonPytorch` is created.
+This directory contains script files for running the training (`train.sh`) and application `apply.sh` and contains subdirectories `gate-lf-python-data` and `gate-lf-pytorch-json` with the two python libraries required by the wrapper.
+  * for the KerasWrapper, a directory `FileJsonKeras` is created.
+This directory contains script files for running the training (`train.sh`) and application `apply.sh` and contains subdirectories `gate-lf-python-data` and `gate-lf-keras-json` with the two python libraries required by the wrapper.
+  * NOTE: once the directory has been created it is never being overridden!
+This means that you can change or add to the backend specific library, e.g. add a new network module to `gate-lf-pytorch-json` specific for your project.
+* The training script is run, passing the name of the meta file (always `crvd.meta.json`) and the a fixed name prefix for the model files (always `FileJsonPytorch` for PytorchWrapper and  `FileJsonKeras.model` for KerasWrapper) as well as the algorithmParameters specified for the PR.
+* The training script uses the `gate-lf-python-data` library to prepare the JSON-format data and convert it to a JSON representation that only contains float and integer numbers.
+This also prepares the actual training file and a validation file.
+* The training script then uses the information in the meta file to build a default neural network for the task.
+  Depending on the wrapper, a number of details for this can be overridden by parameters, and the details for embeddings are based on what has been specified, if any, in the feature specification file.
+* Once the neural network has been built, the actual training of the network starts.
+For this the prepared training file is run through the network in training mode in small chunks, "batches", of only a few instances (a few dozen to a few hundred usually, the "batchsize"), optimizing the network parameters after each chunk.
+* After a certain number of batches/instances the optimization criterion, the "loss" is shown together with the accuracy of the model on that batch of data.
+* This is repeated until the whole training file has been processed, completing one "epoch".
+Training continues for many epochs (maximum can be specified by a parameter)
+* After every epoch (or some other configurable amount of data), the model is evaluated on the validation data.
+* Training ends once the maximum number epochs has been reached or some specific ending criterion has been reached (for the PytorchWrapper, the default is that two validations on the validation data did not show any improvement)
+* The model get saved (either the model at the time training was terminated or the best model encountered until then)